Final report for GNE17-159

 We also observed that after 2 weeks on diets including LM, trout displayed increased serum lysozyme activity - perhaps suggesting an immune stimulatory effect.
 To test this, we performed an infection challenge study using Flavobacterium psychrophilum.
 This part of the study was inconclusive, as we observed minimal mortality across all groups.
 Future studies using more robust challenge models and more precise metrics of health are likely needed to untangle the possibility of disease protection from LM-based diets.

 The future of LM in aquaculture feed remains promising, with excellent performance characteristics and low environmental impact.
 Cost will always be a consideration, but our data suggests that even at a higher price point than existing plant protein sources, the performance of LM may be sufficient to allow for reduction of fishmeal below current best practices.
 Reduction and replacement of fishmeal and fish oil in aquaculture diets are huge priorities for the industry - LM may yet prove to be an important part of achieving that goal, and dairy farmers may be able to capitalize on the need for organic inputs.

 Education & Outreach Activities and Participation Summary

-3) An article about this project intended for the general public will be submitted to New York State Conservationist magazine, a bi-monthly periodical put out by the Department of Environmental Conservation.
+After the results of this study are published in a peer-reviewed journal, an article intended for the general public will be submitted to New York State Conservationist magazine, a bi-monthly periodical put out by the Department of Environmental Conservation.
 In consultation with the editorial staff of the magazine and if allowed, this article will be submitted to similar state and national publications.